 CHARITABLE AID: For those who are in financial crisis, single-parent families, a parent in the military, a parent out of work, or a participating foster child.
 KCMT may be able to help offset PART of the tuition cost if funds are available.
 To apply, please follow the online registration link and pay the $35 registration fee.
 Then download the KCMT Scholarship Request Form and follow the instructions for submitting your request as indicated.

-- Withdrawing from the production within two weeks of audition day – Refunds will be granted, including tuition and volunteer deposits, minus a $35 administration fee.
+- Withdrawing from the production within two weeks of audition day – Refunds will be granted, including tuition and volunteer deposits, minus the $35 registration fee.

-- Withdrawing from the production once the third week of the show has started – NO Refunds will be granted, including all tuition.
+- Withdrawing from the production once the third week of the show has started – NO Refunds will be granted for the registration and tuition fees.
+Your volunteer deposit WILL be refunded in full.

 YOUTH PROTECTION TRAINING REQUIREMENT